julianofinck/lernen/gis-arcgis.md

 -- Search for tables first in schema named after the user, then public, then sde
 ALTER DATABASE database_name
     SET search_path TO "$user", public, sde;

+-- Access the database & create the SDE schema
--- Create schema (the owner is the user that created it) CREATE SCHEMA sde AUTHORIZATION sde;
+--  (the owner for this schema is the user that creates it) CREATE SCHEMA sde AUTHORIZATION sde;

 -- Give GRANTS to certain roles or group roles: